No-Hair-Corp/c_project/README.md

 # Projet C++ : Simulateur de porte logique

-The aim of this project is to create a logic gate simulator that takes as input a DOT file describing the logic circuit and a JSON file describing his inputs stimuli.
+The aim of this project is to create a logic gate simulator that takes as input a DOT file describing the logic circuit and a JSON file describing our input stimuli.
 The final output will be a JSON file of the simulation results.

 ## Building